InquisitorJax/Xamarin-MAUI-Apps/README.md

 # Xamarin / MAUI Indie Apps
 Curated list of paid apps made by Xamarin Developers

-Help your fellow app developers by downloading the app, **giving an app store review**, or even product feedback.
+Getting people to notice your app is HARD.
+Show some love for these developers by downloading the app, **giving an app store review**, or even product feedback.

 ## Remotime: Freelancer Invoicing
 Simply manage your tasks, time and invoices